Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 Starlink Speed

-Starlink’s Residential plan with a standard dish is capable of surprising download speeds, often surpassing its expected top speed of 220Mbps.
-It’s nowhere near the lightning speeds of fiber or even cable that can reach multiple gigabytes per second, but Starlink speeds are enough for most internet users.
-The speeds you obtain with Starlink depend on several factors, and it’s never guaranteed to be the fastest, which is the case with all wireless internet providers.
+Starlink's Residential plan with a standard dish can deliver surprisingly fast download speeds, often surpassing its expected top speed of 400Mbps.
+It's nowhere near the lightning speeds of fiber or even cable that can reach multiple gigabytes per second, but Starlink speeds are enough for most internet users.
+The speeds you get with Starlink depend on several factors, and it's not guaranteed to be the fastest, as with all wireless internet providers.

 A huge factor is your location.
-Starlink has enough satellites now for global coverage, but if you happen to be in an area with lots of other Starlink users, then you’re essentially competing with your neighbors for the bandwidth of the satellites above.
-Starlink and SpaceX’s solution for this is launching more satellites and offering priority data at a premium price.
+Starlink has enough satellites now for global coverage.
+Still, if you happen to be in an area with lots of other Starlink users, then you're essentially competing with your neighbors for the bandwidth of the satellites above.
+Starlink and SpaceX's solution is to launch more satellites and offer priority data at a premium price.

 T-Mobile 5G Home Internet Speed

-T-Mobile’s speeds depend entirely on your proximity to its expansive 5G cellular network.
-According to T-Mobile, customers can expect average speeds ranging from 72 to 245Mbps.
+T-Mobile's speeds depend entirely on your proximity to its expansive 5G cellular network.
+According to T-Mobile, customers can expect average speeds of 170 to 498Mbps.

-Since your speed and quality are based on your location, it’s not guaranteed you will get its top speed, but it’s also possible to see even faster speeds.
-Determining if you’ll get anywhere close to their advertised speeds is essential since you don’t want to pay for something that does not work out for your situation and needs.
-Speed test data by HighSpeedInternet.com reveals an average of 111Mbps in the U.S. This is serviceable for most internet use cases like email, streaming, and even online gaming.
+Since your speed and quality are based on your location, it's not guaranteed you'll reach its top speed, but you may see even faster speeds.
+Determining whether you'll get anywhere close to their advertised speeds is essential, since you don't want to pay for something that doesn't work for your situation and needs.
+Speed test data from HighSpeedInternet.com shows an average of 111Mbps in the U.S. This is serviceable for most internet use cases, including email, streaming, and even online gaming.

 Starlink vs. T-Mobile: Availability

-Starlink is readily available throughout most of the U.S., with anyone able to buy a kit and activate the service.
+Starlink is readily available throughout most of the U.S., and anyone can buy a kit and activate the service.
 According to the FCC, Starlink provides 99.5 percent of coverage to the U.S. and is also usable throughout much of the world.

-T-Mobile 5G Home Internet is also abundantly available throughout the country, with its coverage available in every state except Alaska.
+T-Mobile 5G Home Internet is also widely available throughout the country, with coverage in every state except Alaska.
 Its mobile network is known to be the largest, surpassing the other leading carriers, and this extends to its home internet service.
-However, its coverage is far from perfect, with a lack of coverage in the most rural places in the country, especially in the West.
-It provides about 58 percent of coverage in the U.S., and certain areas have coverage but will have weak signal.
-T-Mobile works in many rural locations, but Starlink outshines its availability.
-You can check with our zip code tool to see if your address is in T-Mobile’s network.
+However, its coverage is far from perfect, with gaps in the most rural parts of the country, especially in the West.
+It provides about 58 percent of coverage in the U.S., and certain areas have coverage but will have a weak signal.
+T-Mobile works in many rural locations, but Starlink outshines it in terms of availability.
+You can use our zip code tool to check whether your address is in T-Mobile's network.

 Starlink vs. T-Mobile: Portable Internet